JRC Data Catalogue

 LF415 - Population density (LUISA Platform REF2014)

 This indicator is calculated by dividing the projected population in a region by the region total area.
-The level of spatial
+The level of spatial detail of this indicator is per NUTS0 and NUTS2.

 Contributors